kn45/MLaPP/README.md

 To translators:

-- Each charpter in separate directories.
+- Welcome
-- Pictures of the markdown files should be arranged …..
+- Format description and tips are in issues